 In the old system of British common law, courts enforced the notion of "ad coelum et ad inferos," literally meaning "to the heavens and to hell."
 This meant that a property owner had rights to everything above his land and everything under it.
 This concept has mostly disappeared from American courts, now that common electrical wires and pipes run under our homes, and aircraft fly above them.

-In Florida, for example, Criminal Code Section 934.50 forbids using drones for surveillance in violation of another person's reasonable expectation of privacy.
-In Arkansas, AR Code Section 5-60-103 forbids using drones to invade privacy and commit video voyeurism.
-In California, Civil Code Section 1708.8 forbids the using drones to record another person without consent.
-And Nevada law (NRS 193.130) prohibits weapons on drones.
+In Florida, for example, Criminal Code § 934.50 forbids using drones for surveillance in violation of another person's reasonable expectation of privacy.
+In Arkansas, AR Code § 5-60-103 forbids using drones to invade privacy and gather information.
+In California, Civil Code § 1708.8 forbids entering airspace to record another person "in a manner that is offensive to a reasonable person."

 An online search for the name of your state and "drone law" should turn up more information.
 If your state hasn't yet created a way to take action against a neighbor, what's the best way to force your neighbor to stop inappropriate use of the drone?